 Introduction

-Executive Summary (Ten One-Line Lessons)
+Executive Summary (Key Lessons)

 1. Start with objectives: Treat next-token prediction and decoding policy as the base risk model.